Our Services

 Published on: 4/24/2026

-Combining red light therapy with sauna heat can be safe and beneficial for most healthy adults when you follow guidelines for hydration, session length, panel distance, and eye protection.
-Proper use may enhance muscle recovery, skin health, and relaxation, but heat stress, skin overheating, and certain medical conditions can increase risk.
+Red light therapy combined with sauna heat is generally safe and beneficial for most healthy adults when guidelines for hydration, session length, panel distance, and eye protection are followed.
+This combination may support muscle recovery, skin health, and relaxation.
+However, heat stress, skin overheating, and certain medical conditions can increase risk.

 Red light therapy inside sauna spaces is becoming a popular wellness trend.
 Fans claim you get the benefits of near-infrared and red light photobiomodulation plus the cardiovascular boost of heat exposure—all in one session.
 But before you settle in, let's break down what science says about safety, benefits, and best practices for combining red light therapy (RLT) panels with a sauna.